Master of Social Entrepreneurship

 The use of elective units allows each student to tailor the program, developing knowledge in a chosen field, such as; the environment, social impact, education etc.

-Prospective students should have an undergraduate degree and a minimum of two years’ relevant work experience (managerial or professional) for direct entry into this program.
+- Prospective students should have an undergraduate degree and a minimum of two years’ relevant work experience at a managerial or professional level for direct entry into the Master of Social Entrepreneurship

-Individuals wishing to apply for the Master of Management must submit:
+Individuals wishing to apply for the Master of Social Entrepreneurship must submit:

 - Complete application form